-- ^ Attributes of Upper Level Writing Requirement and Law Firm Program course requirements will be listed on applicable courses in the Class Schedule. - At least three credits in Law Firm Program courses are required for graduation. - Students who matriculated into the Dual JD program in Term I 2016 and later are required to complete 2 4 credit hours within a clinic. - Students may choose from among the following courses in order to fulfill the Transnational/Comparative Law Requirement, provided that the course includes a component devoted to the law of Canada:
+- ^ Attributes of Upper Level Writing Requirement and Law Firm Program course requirements will be listed on applicable courses in the Class Schedule. - At least three credits in Law Firm Program courses are required for graduation. - Students may choose from among the following courses in order to fulfill the Transnational/Comparative Law Requirement, provided that the course includes a component devoted to the law of Canada: